Waiting for the Worms: Concerts

-In the concerts of The Wall, a member of Pink Floyd, often Waters, would wear a leather trenchcoat.
+In the concerts of The Wall, a member of Pink Floyd, often Waters, would wear a leather trench coat.
 Gilmour would provide the high pitched "Ooooh, you cannot reach me now, ooooooh!"
 The song would build up until the lights extinguish in preparation to introduce the "Pink puppet" that sings "Stop".
 The marching hammers animation would be displayed on a circular screen above the stage during concerts.

 Later concerts, performed by Waters after his departure from the band, featured a similar scene.
-Backing singers provided Gilmour's lines, and, in the 2010-2013 tour of The Wall, ending with the marching hammers filling the entire wall.
+Backing singers provided Gilmour's lines, and, in the 2010–2013 tour of The Wall, ending with the marching hammers filling the entire wall.

 Animation

 The full, uncut animation shown at the concert begins with a cartoon image of a hill.
 On top of the hill are indistinct objects, moving.
 Suddenly, as the guitar leitmotif plays briefly, the sky goes dark grey, a symbol of evil.
 The scene scrolls down to reveal London being enveloped in darkness as "Would you like to see..." and the rest of the verse is sung.
 Then, an abandoned tricycle is shown, as "Would you like to send..." and the rest of that verse is sung.
 An abandoned playground is shown as the final verse is sung.
 Then a viaduct appears, where something is goose-stepping.
 At long last it is revealed that the objects on the hill, what possibly scared the children and what was under the viaduct, are marching hammers.
 As the fascist dictator shows increasing desperation, louder and angrier, there is a whip pan in to the hammers, and as the camera pans there is a sudden, loud, abrupt instrumental sound, which is quickly replaced by a piano.
 The animation stops, as the song "Stop" begins.